-Five CubeSats are set to launch aboard a Falcon 9 rocket from Kennedy Space Center in Florida as part of SpaceX's third Commercial Resupply Services (CRS-3) mission.
-The CubeSat payloads have been provided through NASA's Educational Launch of Nanosatellites (ELaNa-5) program.
-Below is information about some of the CubeSats including tracking information and links to developers' websites.
-See Spaceflight Now's launch status page for more information.
+Ten CubeSats are set to launch aboard an Atlas V rocket with the AFSPC-5 primary payload from Cape Canaveral Air Force Station on May 20, 2015.
+The CubeSat payloads have been provided through NASA's Educational Launch of Nanosatellites (ELaNa) program and the NRO's Mission Integration Directorate (MID).
+Below is information about each CubeSat including tracking information where available and links to developers' websites.
+For launch status, see Spaceflight Now's mission status page.

 |P-POD||Satellite Name||Organization||Size||Beacon Details||More Info||Image|

 437.475 MHz 9600 baud AX.25 packet telemetry, variable beacon interval

 437.975 MHz 9600 baud AX.25 packet telemetry, variable beacon interval

 |3||PSAT||U.S. Naval Academy||1.5U||145.825 MHz 1200 baud AX.25 APRS||More Info|

 |4||O/C-2||Cal Poly, SLO||3U||None|